google/trillian/docs/storage/commit_log/commit_log_based_storage_design.md

 This design allows for:

 *   flexibility in scaling Trillian deployments,
-*   easier recovery from corrupt/failed database deployments since operators can simply delete it and allow it to rebuild itself from the commit log.
+*   easier recovery from corrupt/failed database deployments since in many cases operators can simply delete the failed DB instance and allow it to be rebuilt from the commit log, while the remaining instances continue to serve.

-Initially, this will be built using Apache Kafka for the commit log, with Apache HBase instances for the serving databases, since this is what Cloudflare has operational experience in running, but other distributed commit-log and database engines may be available.
+Initially, this will be built using Apache Kafka for the commit log, with datacentre-local Apache HBase instances for the serving databases, since this is what Cloudflare has operational experience in running, but other distributed commit-log and database engines may be available - this model should also work with instance-local database implementations such as RocksDB etc. too.

 Having Trillian support a commit-log based storage system will also ensure Trillian doesn't inadvertently tie itself exclusively to strong globally